fdborn/fdborn.github.io/_posts/2015-05-18-introducing-glue.markdown

 ## What is glue?

-Apart from the sticky stuff, its my attempt to solve both these problems (and most of their shortcomings).
+[Glue](https://github.com/fdborn/glue) is, apart from the sticky stuff, my attempt to solve both these problems (and most of their shortcomings).

 Its embarrassingly simple and has below 30 SLOC, but hear me out.